Thèse en cours : New Approaches in Mortality

 allows to capture and forecast adult mortality developments by

-transforming the age-axis of a time-invariant distribution.
+modelling changes in the age-at-death distribution.
 In the third

 chapter, the methodology is generalized and extended to the entire